 Or when two legacy teams, with substantially different cultures, histories, and structures are being merged as part of organizational restructuring – a leader with underdeveloped skills in empathy can fail to meaningfully connect with team members and to understand their fears.
 And failure to connect will most certainly lead to failure to successfully inspire a desire for change, and ultimately, a failure to successfully restructure.

 Or when a father’s vision of a relaxing family dinner at a fancy restaurant fails to properly assess the risks due to a tantrum-prone toddler – the leader’s failure to create a new and better future may result.

 As a leader’s skill grows, she commands a greater depth and diversity of tools and techniques.
 With this comes significantly increased ability to flexibly adapt to circumstances, and to therefore avoid failures of leadership.

 “…a leader with underdeveloped skills in empathy can fail to meaningfully connect with team members & to understand their fears.”

-Can Leadership be Measured?
+Can Leadership SKILLS be Measured?

 While numerical measurement of a leader’s skill is rare, it is not unusual to observe a leader’s followers to “VOTE WITH THEIR FEET”.
 That is, our decision to follow, or to not follow, a certain individual is a very useful measurement of a leader’s effectiveness.

-Effective leaders have willing followers, because without readily compliant followers, the leader is either alone or a tyrant.
+Effective and skilled leaders have willing followers, because without readily compliant followers, the leader is either alone or a tyrant.
 So, the measure of a leader’s effectiveness is necessarily tied to the enthusiasm of his followers.

 The followers also need to understand and agree with the importance of the leader’s vision, as this is critical to enduring the discomfort associated with change.
 So, measurement of a leader’s skill is also tied to her ability to influence the thinking of others.